 Road Trip: Discovering Downtown Sandusky

 The waterfront town of Sandusky continues its amazing revival.
 Named 2019’s “Best Coastal Small Town in America” by readers of USA Today, the downtown region draws visitors to its walkable city streets and parks, and to experience a variety of businesses from shopping to dining, to live entertainment and events.
 Visitors are experiencing the benefits of the business district, both as a destination and as a departure point for a Lake Erie ferry or cruise.
-So much so, that Lake Erie Shores & Islands will soon open a new downtown welcome center, just to be in the heart of it.
+So much so, that Lake Erie Shores & Islands opened a new downtown welcome center, just to be in the heart of it.

 EAT & DRINK